About the Scholarship

 For further information about the application please see the university's website.

-*Students from the United States of America apply through (N.B. another deadline for applications): U.S.I.A.
+*Students from the United States must apply through (note that another deadline applies for these applications): U.S.I.A.
 Fulbright, U.S. Student Programs, Institute of International Education, 809 United Nations Plaza, New York NY 10017.
 Tel: (212) 883-8200.
 Websites:

-What does a scholarship include?
+What does the scholarship include?

-Icelandic as a second language, at the University of Iceland, School of Humanities
+Icelandic as a Second Language, at the University of Iceland, School of Humanities

 Students demonstrating a substantial prior knowledge of Icelandic may be admitted directly to the second year of the programme by passing examinations held in August.

 As a rule, foreign students that receive a scholarship from the Icelandic Ministry of Education, Science & Culture are expected to follow the programme in accordance with their previous knowledge of Icelandic, whether they intend to complete the BA degree or not.

 Students that begin their studies in autumn are required to pass exams (equivalent to 30 ECTS) at the end of the semester in order to qualify for continued studies and to be eligible to reapply for a scholarship for the spring semester of the programme.